ParthBhatt-10/simple_interest/README.md

-# simple_interest
+# Simple Interest

-Find Simple Interest
+This project calculates simple interest using a shell script.